 - Demonstrate responsibility and accountability for writing-related personal outputs and aspects of working with others within specialised fields, including through the development of sustainable and independent writing practices.

-The Writing degree provides students with the opportunity to develop:
+The Graduate Diploma of Writing provides students with the opportunity to develop:

 - A deep understanding of a range of writing genres